weddleben/cleany/README.md

 ````bash
 $ cleany --nuke
 ````
-IF cleany removes at least one comment from a `.py` files, it will attempt to refactor the file using [Ruff](https://pypi.org/project/ruff/).
+IF cleany removes at least one comment from a `.py` file, it will attempt to refactor the file using [Ruff](https://pypi.org/project/ruff/).
 Since this can significantly change the shape of your source files, you can disable Ruff:
-> NOT IMPLEMENTED
 ````bash
 $ cleany --nuke --no-ruff
 ````